ZitaoZeng/CBDA-subsampling/readme.txt

 validation-set-i-row-ordinals:

-	The	row ordinals for the rows in the validation set data.
+	The	row ordinals in the original data file for the rows in the validation set data.
 This may be needed by the machine learning step or the validation step.

 validation-set-i-column-ordinals:

-	The	column ordinals for the columns in the validation set data, not including the case number or outcome column ordinals.
+	The	column ordinals in the original data file for the columns in the validation set data, not including the case number or outcome column ordinals.
 This may be needed by the machine learning step or the validation step.

 2 files for each training set: